US Rep. Jared Polis announces run for Colorado governor

 U.S. Rep. Jared Polis is joining a crowded field in the race for Colorado governor.

-The Democrat from Boulder said Sunday he wants to see Colorado use 100 percent renewable energy by 2040 and provide free, full-day preschool or kindergarten for children age 3 and older.
+The Democrat from Boulder said Sunday that he wants to see the state use 100 percent renewable energy by 2040 and provide free, full-day preschool or kindergarten for children age 3 and older.

-Polis says President Donald Trump's decision to pull out of the Paris climate agreement as well as what Polis called "all of the movement in the wrong direction" regarding oil, gas, coal and renewable energy, leaves him believing any progress will have to be made at the state level.
+"My focus has always been where can I have the biggest positive impact on the state and the country, particularly in light of President Trump pulling out of Paris and all of the movement in the wrong direction on oil and gas and renewable energy and coal," Polis told Colorado Public Radio, referring to President Donald Trump withdrawing the U.S. from the global climate agreement.

+"Any progress will need to be made at the state level," Polis said.

 Comments